Amanda Young: Characterization

-Because of her childhood, Amanda had never properly learned to deal with stress and emotional pain, and thus turned to self-harm as a way of dealing with her problems.
+Leigh Whannell describes in the Saw III DVD commentary that because of her childhood, Amanda had never properly learned to deal with stress and emotional pain, and thus turned to self-harm as a way of dealing with her problems.
 While in prison, her abusive tendencies were replaced with heroin use.
 However, after surviving the "reverse bear trap", she no longer used heroin and returned to cutting, burning, and other forms of self-injury.
 Her frail emotional state and somewhat mental instability made her quick to anger, and she would often act purely on impulse or emotion (such as trying to kill Eric Matthews, and her emotionally and physically abusive behaviour towards Lynn Denlon).

 A scene in Saw III explores Amanda's self-injuring tendencies, and shows her cutting the inside of her thigh.
 The scene was not in the original script, and instead there was a brief scene in which Amanda is shown squeezing a razor blade (which was later replaced by a scene of Amanda squeezing a leather cutter), only hinting at Amanda self-injuring.
 Prior to filming, Smith had been reading A Bright Red Scream, a book that explains the reasons one would turn to self-injury.
 It was Smith who insisted that a self-injury scene be filmed and put into the film, believing it was necessary to show Amanda's tendencies for character depth.

 Amanda displayed indications of guilt and remorse in her actions, as she had a nightmare of one of her victims in a deleted scene in the director's cut of Saw III.
 In her dream she was confronted by Adam for what she had done to him, thus further revealing the emotional turmoil that her character exhibited.

 Jake Huntley wrote of the complexity of Amanda's character in the Irish Journal of Gothic and Horror Studies.
 Huntley noted that although Amanda sets herself as notably different from the Jigsaw Killer, her attachment toward him and her desire to be like him are central to her character's state of mind.
 Huntley stated that:

 Huntley further points out that the biggest dilemma that Amanda's character faced is that she lost her sense of "self" following her "reverse bear trap" in the first film.
 This is characterised by her claim to have been "reborn", symbolising her neurotic desire to be somebody else other than herself.
 The viewer is confronted with a character who grapples with trying to understand her own identity as she simultaneously attempts to emulate Jigsaw's characteristics, while also setting herself apart as different from him.
-It is claimed by Huntley that it was this predicament that caused Amanda's gradual emotional breakdown.
+Huntley claims this predicament that caused Amanda's gradual emotional breakdown.
 Huntley stated that:

-To add to this, some film critics have interpreted Amanda's character to have suffered from Stockholm syndrome in regards to her complex relationship with John.